Sophomore Major Advancement Interview

 Applicants are best prepared for the interview if they have completed all foundation courses, including one art history (15 hrs.) prior to enrollment in Portfolio I the semester in which the interview is being conducted.
 A minimum of 12 hours of art are required to participate.
 The schedule for the interview will be announced in Portfolio I. You will be able to sign up for a time that best fits your schedule.
 You should be on time and should be prepared to discuss your educational objectives.
 Incomplete portfolios, or portfolios of students not available for an interview, will not be considered.

 Works presented for evaluation may have been produced in any college or university art class or on your own time.
 Work completed in high school is not eligible.The materials that you are asked to present will be evaluated in terms of quality, breadth, and articulation in both spoken and written format.
 All three sections are important in the review process, but you are not necessarily expected to perform equally well in all of them.
-You are required to submit entries for each section.
-It is important that you read the description of each section carefully and submit works or slides/digital images of works that are good representations of what you have accomplished.
+You are required to submit entries for each section (A, B, and C).
+It is important that you read the description of each section carefully and submit works or digital images of works that are good representations of what you have accomplished.

 Work submitted may be of any size.
-Matting is optional for two-dimensional pieces.
-It is understood that students may have larger works of exceptional quality which may be difficult to present; these can be submitted in slide or digital form.
-When including slides or digital images as part of the interview, more than one view of 3-D work is required.
+It is understood that students may have larger works of exceptional quality which may be difficult to present; these can be submitted in digital form.
+When including digital images as part of the interview, more than one view of 3-D work is required.
 Works smaller than 8” x 10” should be mounted on larger sheets.
 Materials that may become easily smeared should be protected.
 The works may be titled, although titles are not required.
 The works need not be framed.

 During the interview, a panel of at least three art faculty members will review your work, listen to your presentation, and ask questions about your work.
 The interview lasts approximately 45 minutes.
 You will receive the recommendation of the faculty panel and their typed comments the week after the interview.